 Looking at the 5 stages of learning:

 - Conscious Incompetence

-Young People learn about STAR technique to give a logical structure when describing examples of competency or skills.
+Learners learn about STAR technique to give a logical structure when describing examples of competency or skills.

 Self-assessment of strengths, weaknesses, and transferrable skills.
 Learning how to plan for continued self-development to overcome threats and made the most of opportunities.